 The Foolish bottom line

-Caterpillar exhibits a fairly strong dividend bill of health.
-It has a moderate yield, a modest payout ratio, a reasonable debt burden, and nice long-term growth.
+Because of its relatively low yield and cyclical nature, Caterpillar probably isn't exactly a dividend dynamo.
+But it does appear to exhibit a reasonably strong dividend bill of health.
+It has a modest payout ratio, a reasonable debt burden, and growth to boot.
 Dividend investors will want to keep an eye on the construction industry to ensure that the company's leverage doesn't become an issue should sales ultimately hit a bump.
-To stay up to speed on the top news and analysis on Caterpillar, or any other stock, add it to your stock watchlist.
-If you don't have one yet, you can create a free, personalized watchlist of your favorite stocks.

-At the time thisarticle was published Ilan Moscovitzdoesn't own shares of any company mentioned.You can follow him on Twitter@TMFDada.Motley Fool newsletter serviceshave recommended buying shares of Illinois Tool Works.
+At the time this article was published Ilan Moscovitzdoesn't own shares of any company mentioned.You can follow him on Twitter, where he goes by@TMFDada.Motley Fool newsletter serviceshave recommended buying shares of Illinois Tool Works.
 Try any of our Foolish newsletter servicesfree for 30 days.
 We Fools don't all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 The Motley Fool has adisclosure policy.